mobily-enterprises/jsonreststores/README.md

 The `publicURL` is used to:

 * Add `id: { type: id }` to the schema automatically.
-This is done so that you don't have to do the grunt work of defining id fields both in `publicURL` and in the schema
+This is done so that you don't have to do the grunt work of defining `id` in the schema if they are already in `publicURL`.
 * Create the `paramIds` array for the store.
 In this case, `paramIds` will be `[ 'id' ]`.

 So, you could reach the same goal without `publicURL`:

-    var Managers = declare( JRS, {
+    var Managers = declare( Store, {

       schema: new Schema({
         id     : { type: 'id' },